-- 167 required summer hours.
-This money shall be considered earned by 168 the recipient at the federal minimum wage rate. - 169 All paid internship compensation received by the 170 recipient while in school shall be considered earned conditioned 171 upon the fulfillment of the terms and obligations of the paid 172 internship contract and this section.
-However, no recipient of the paid internship shall accrue personal or major medical leave 173 174 while the recipient is pursuing junior or senior 175 undergraduate-level year coursework toward a bachelor's degree in accounting or graduate-level coursework toward a master's degree 176 - 177 in accounting.
-The recipient shall not be liable for liquidated 178 damages. - 179 If the recipient does not work as an auditor at the 180 Office of the State Auditor for the period required under 181 subsection (2)(d) of this section, the recipient shall be liable 182 for repayment on demand of the remaining portion of the 183 compensation that the recipient was paid while in the program 184 which has not been unconditionally earned, with interest accruing 185 at ten percent (10%) per annum from the recipient's date of 186 graduation or the date that the recipient last worked at the 187 Office of the State Auditor, whichever is the later date. - 189 internship a provision for liquidated damages equal to Five 190 Thousand Dollars (\$5,000.00) which may be reduced on a pro rata basis for each year served under such contract.
+167 required summer hours.
+This money shall be considered earned by 168 the recipient at the federal minimum wage rate.

+169 All paid internship compensation received by the (b) 170 recipient while in school shall be considered earned conditioned 171 upon the fulfillment of the terms and obligations of the paid 172 internship contract and this section.
+However, no recipient of the paid internship shall accrue personal or major medical leave 173 174 while the recipient is pursuing junior or senior 175 undergraduate-level year coursework toward a bachelor's degree in accounting or graduate-level coursework toward a master's degree 176 177 in accounting.
+The recipient shall not be liable for liquidated 178 damages.

+179 If the recipient does not work as an auditor at the (C) 180 Office of the State Auditor for the period required under 181 subsection (2) (d) of this section, the recipient shall be liable 182 for repayment on demand of the remaining portion of the 183 compensation that the recipient was paid while in the program 184 which has not been unconditionally earned, with interest accruing 185 at ten percent (10%) per annum from the recipient's date of 186 graduation or the date that the recipient last worked at the 187 Office of the State Auditor, whichever is the later date.
+In 188 addition, there shall be included in any contract for paid student 189 internship a provision for liquidated damages equal to Five 190 Thousand Dollars (\$5,000.00) which may be reduced on a pro rata basis for each year served under such contract.
+191